0

 Host Families

 Staying with a host family provides you with a unique opportunity to gain a more in-depth insight into the culture and society of Zanzibar.
 We collaborate with several host families in Zanzibar Town who can be described as belonging to the upper-middle class of Zanzibar.
 Most of our participants consider their houses to be absolutely suitable to be accommodated at.
 The houses often have two tiled bathrooms, one for the use of the parents of the family, and another one for the children and guests like yourself.
 Please note that hot water may not always be available.
 The houses are equipped with either Western-style toilets or Arab squat toilets with flushing water.
+You will have your own private, single room.
+You will have your own single room.
+Two people traveling together can share a room if they wish, which will however not affect the price per person.

 The host families provide two meals per day, typically breakfast and dinner, which usually consist of Zanzibari-Arabic dishes.
 Breakfast may include deep-fried donuts and chapati, while dinner often features pilau rice and biryani, accompanied by tea, boiled water, or homemade fruit juice.
 Vegetarian meals are available upon request.
 The families typically employ domestic helpers to assist with cooking, cleaning, and laundry.
 They usually have a fridge that you can also use.
 In the living rooms of these families, you will often find decorative Arabic curtains, ornamental objects, a stereo system, and a large flat-screen TV.
 Additionally, the families may own a used Japanese car.
 However, in order to purchase those items, the family often had to make savings during many years, and the family may, even though it might not look like that, still face financial difficulties, such as financing their children's higher education.
 They often only use the car for absolutely necessary journeys as petrol is expensive.